 Cyber insurance requirements for Microsoft 365

 Insurers ask hard questions before they cover you, and again after a claim.
 Most of those questions are about Microsoft 365: is MFA enforced, are you patched, who has admin, are you watching the logs.
-Siemserva by Senserva shows exactly where you stand on each, and produces the evidence to back your answers.
+Senserva shows exactly where you stand on each, and produces the evidence to back your answers.

-Siemserva is a security posture tool, not an insurer or a broker.
+Senserva is a security posture tool, not an insurer or a broker.
 It helps you meet and prove the technical controls, it is not a policy, an EDR, or a backup product.

-The questionnaire, and what Siemserva shows
+The questionnaire, and what Senserva shows

 MFA enforced

 Insurers expect MFA on email, remote access, and every admin account.
-Siemserva runs the best Conditional Access evaluation in the business: who is covered, who is excluded, where legacy authentication still bypasses MFA, and which policies were never enforced.
+Senserva runs the best Conditional Access evaluation in the business: who is covered, who is excluded, where legacy authentication still bypasses MFA, and which policies were never enforced.

 Patching and vulnerabilities